mtallm/Getting-and-Clean-Data/README.md

-CCleaning and Getting Data course project
+Cleaning and Getting Data course project

 An analysis of accelerometer data generated from an experiment with Samsung Galaxy S smartphones.